+Driving Directions

 Leave the M5 at Junction 1 take the A41 towards Birmingham, the ground is on your right after 400 yards (speed cameras on this stretch of the A41).
-Street parking or alternatively there are a few private Matchday car parks at local industrial units near the ground, or at Hawthorns station which costs £4.
+Street parking or alternatively there are a few private Matchday car parks at local industrial units near the ground, or at Hawthorns Railway Station which costs £4.

+Public Transport